microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-list-ownedobjects.md

 ---
 title: "List ownedObjects"
-description: "Get the list of directory objects that are owned by the user."
+description: "Get the list of directory objects that are owned by the user."author: "dkershaw10"
 ---

 # List ownedObjects